rabstolaf/bwsys/03_scripting.md

 ### Until
 * This is the opposite of a _while_ loop.
 In an Until loop, it executes the do section until the test becomes true.
 ### For statements
-* For loops in Bash scripting are similar to how they are written in python
+* For-loops in Bash scripting are similar to how they are written in python.
 ```sh
 for VAR in LIST
 do